Whether you plan to spend one day in Dubai as a stopover or as a day trip from Abu Dhabi – this post will help you plan your trip.

 While most shop owners are foreigners (Afghan, Indian, and Pakistanis), it is still somehow authentic.

 This is the place to buy souvenirs, affordable clothes, or spices.
 They are much cheaper here.
-Haggling with the shop owners can be fun and it feels more authentic than shopping in the malls and one of my favorite places to visit in one day in Dubai.
+Haggling with the shop owners can be fun and it feels more authentic than shopping in the malls and one of my favorite places to visit.

 Tip: Just a quick warning – visiting the souks can feel intense.
 Shop owners approach you a lot and it is not really a relaxing time.
 If you are a female traveler, especially traveling solo, you might want to dress a bit more moderately, as stares can be intense.

 To get from the Gold Souk to the Spice Souk, jump on one of the abras – the water taxis that cost only about 0.25€ and are a fun activity, and you have crossed the creek.

 La Mer – Around 11 am

 Then, it is time to get to La Mer.
 It is quite close to Old Dubai.
 However, walking there would take too long.
 Take an Uber, taxi, or use the hop-on and hop-off sightseeing bus (there is no direct bus connection from Old Dubai).
 You might not find it on many Dubai itineraries as it is quite new and many itineraries are a bit older but it is a must see.

 There is a lot of beach, cafes, and restaurants, as well as water activities you can enjoy – and you’ll get the first good glance of Burj Khalifa, the highest building in the world.